SCHOWCASE

 -

-Strategic planning: a SWOT analysis conducted early helps identify risks and opportunities, enabling proactive measures even before the project starts.
+Strategic planning: A SWOT analysis and/ value proposition canvas can help identify risks and opportunities and enable proactive measures even before the project starts.

-Targeted communication: product features add value only when target audience is effectively informed, engaged, and guided through their benefits.
+Targeted communication: Product features only add value if target user is effectively informed, engaged and guided through their benefits while providing a coherent customer experience across the ecosystem.

 -

-Design refinement: the rapid prototype was designed for further iteration(s), evolving into a fluid design with helpful interactions and subtle animations to improve engagement.
+Design refinement: The Product was designed for further iteration(s), evolving into a fluid design with helpful animations to improve engagement.

-Focused role allocation: specializing a clear design role is better than operating multiple areas (service marketing, UX/UI, webdesign/admin) and enables a focused way of working.
+Focused role allocation: Specializing a clear design role is better than operating multiple areas (marketing, UX/UI, webdesign, administration) and enables a focused way of working.